sThig/http-sthig.github.io/illustration.md

 title: Illustration
 permalink: /pages/illustration
 image: 4.JPG
-examples: '{% include card-post-illustration.html %}'
+passname: illustration
 ---
 In the 90s I got my first illustration project which was to illustrate a flyer for a frat party.
-It was my first illustration project that got me hooked which led to bigger clients like BBVA/Compass bank, The Wall Street Journal, Dreamworks, Coca Cola, Snapple and Toyota to name a few.
+It was my first illustration project that got me hooked which led to bigger clients like BBVA/Compass bank, The Wall Street Journal, 1Dreamworks, Coca Cola, Snapple and Toyota to name a few.

 For over 20 years I illustrated for companies across the world and down to the hometown repair shop.
 The tools I used were always Adobe Illustrator and Photoshop.
 In fact I know Illustrator so well that I rarely even use a sketch to work off of now-a-days.